Rocks-E/6502-Assembler/README.md

 Some details about the assembly files supported by this assembler:
 <ul>
 	<li>
-		Supported pneumonics and addressing modes can be found here: https://www.masswerk.at/6502/6502_instruction_set.html
+		Supported mnemonics and addressing modes can be found here: https://www.masswerk.at/6502/6502_instruction_set.html
 	</li>
 	<li>
 		Supports four bases: